akshatvg/akshatvg/README.md

 # Akshat Gupta 👨🏻‍💻

-CEO of <a href="https://www.peritys.com">Peritys</a> and entrepreneur from Chennai, India, I specialize in leveraging IT and marketing consultancy to bring SaaS innovations like <a href="https://www.interacts.ai">Interacts AI</a> to market.
-My journey began with founding VAMSA Tech Private Limited during my university years, where I discovered my passion for converting groundbreaking ideas into reality.
-My experience includes a leadership role at LegalForce RAPC Worldwide, guiding global teams in engineering, design, and product management.
+As a Consultant of <a href="https://www.peritys.com">Peritys</a>, I leverage IT and marketing consultancy to drive innovative SaaS solutions.
+As Co-Founder of <a href="https://www.interacts.ai">Interacts AI</a>, I develop cutting-edge AI-driven customer engagement technologies.
+With a forward-thinking approach, I excel in strategic planning, precise execution, and efficient decision-making, crafting software solutions that address real-world challenges and foster business growth.

 **What I bring to the table:**
 - ***Strategic Leadership:*** Proven ability in ideation, developing offshore development centers, and global expansion, transforming concepts into profitable business models.